 - impaired immune system, such as getting more colds

 - weight loss

-Chronic stress can cause long-term and serious health problems, such as:
+Chronic stress can cause long-term and serious health problems,

 Stress and bowel conditions